 - The test-taker may dictate to a live scribe (a school staff member who is or under the line-of-sight supervision of a certified education professional) and/or to an audio recording device. - Responses must be scribed verbatim.
 The scribe may write using standard English capitalization and punctuation.
 The test-taker must not be prompted, reminded, or otherwise assisted in formulating his/her response during or after the dictation.
 The scribe may ask the test-taker to pause, slow down, repeat, or speak more clearly.
 Such requests must not be communicated in a manner suggesting that the student make a change or correction. - Students who dictate to a "live" scribe may review and modify their response before the end of the testing session.
 No one may suggest corrections or improvements during this review, but may clarify that the student can make any desired changes to the response.
-Students who dictate to only a recording device may review the recording before the end of the testing session and append material or re-record the response, but they may not later review the scribed response on their answer document. - Student dictates answers to multiple-choice questions, or dictates the written compositions in writing.
+Students who dictate to only a recording device may review the recording before the end of the testing session and append material or re-record the response, but they may not later review the scribed response on their answer document.
+A second school person may want to review the scribed response for accuracy. - Student dictates answers to multiple-choice questions, or dictates the written compositions in writing.
 Dictated answers can be recorded by a scribe, tape recorded and/or both. - All dictation (tape or written) must be destroyed after verbatim transcription is completed.